hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

 Abstract

-   NSEC3 records provides an alternate to NSEC records and offers security-by-obscurity privacy protection of DNS zone records protected by DNSSEC.
-This document provides guidance with respect to setting NSEC3 parameters based on recent operational deployment experience.
+   NSEC3 is a DNSSEC mechanism providing proof of non-existence by promising there are no names that exist between two domainnames within a zone.
+Unlike its counterpart NSEC, NSEC3 avoids directly disclosing the bounding domainname pairs.
+This document provides guidance on setting NSEC3 parameters based on recent operational deployment experience.

 Status of This Memo